Pain in the ball of your foot is known as metatarsalgia. You can usually ease the pain yourself. But see a GP if it does not improve.

 Non-urgent advice: See a GP if:

-- the pain is severe or stopping you doing normal activities
+- pain in the ball of your foot is stopping you doing normal activities

 - the pain is getting worse or keeps coming back